samiarja/sentiment-analysis/README.md

 **or manually the procedure will look like this:**
 <br>

-I will assume you are using anaconda: currently this is where I do everything, Linux is on to do list.
+Assuming you are using anaconda: currently this is where I do everything, Linux is on to do list.

 * [Numpy](https://anaconda.org/anaconda/numpy) : conda install -c anaconda numpy
 * [NLTK](https://anaconda.org/anaconda/nltk) : conda install -c anaconda nltk